jordanofoster/ntu-obsidian-notes/ITEC20231 - Network Design & Admin/Lectures 18, 19 - Malicious Intent.md

 # Malicious Intent

+`NOTE: References here are wrong in places and require updating.`

 The assumption is made that any organisation or individual with computers is a target for malicious intent, and that some attackers will be specifically targeting you, whereas others will just see you as a resource to exploit (targeted vs. dragnet attacks).

 Methods of attack can be many and varied, as can attackers.
 Specific threats will be discussed only in as much as there are specific strategies to counter them.
 The security in practice module (year 3) will go into exploiting and defending against attacks.